We’re so excited that you want to learn more about volunteering with the Writers’ Exchange kids!

 It is most important for you to be enthusiastic and fully committed to supporting the Writers' Exchange kids.

 New volunteers learn all about the Writers' Exchange during a 3-hour orientation.
 During programs, our extraordinary staff team is available to answer questions and deal with any issues that arise.
 After every shift, volunteers and staff debrief the day to talk about what went well and to brainstorm ideas for responding to challenges.
 We also provide awesome additional training opportunities to allow all volunteers to build their skills and confidence.
+You will be constantly learning how to be an (even) better literacy mentor!

 Q: What are programs like?